SeqWare/seqware/seqware-distribution/docs/site/content/docs/2-installation.md

 ### Logging In

-Unlike the local VM there is no graphical desktop to log into.
+There is no graphical desktop to log into.
 Instead you will need to follow the directions on the Amazon site for using <kbd>ssh</kbd> to log into your running VM.
 There you will have a command line interface to interact with the SeqWare tools.
 You can also view the SeqWare Portal and SeqWare Web Service remotely in your browser if you have previously opened the ports 22, 8080, and 80.

 Specifically, follow [this](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html) Amazon guide for logging into your SeqWare instance using ssh.

+You will want to login as the "ubuntu" user and then use "sudo su - seqware" to become the SeqWare user and walk through the steps of the tutorials.

 ### What Can You Do With It?